Manjari435/PlanoraTripPlanner/Planora/README.md

 ---

 ### Step 2 — Open Project in VS Code
-1. Unzip / place the `biscoth` folder on your Desktop or any folder
+1. Unzip / place the `Planora` folder on your Desktop or any folder
 2. Open VS Code
 3. Click **File → Open Folder** → select the `biscoth` folder
 4. Open the **Terminal** in VS Code: press `` Ctrl + ` `` (backtick)